 Notable victories include:

-- Obtained judgment against defaulted borrower for full amount of outstanding debt, then obtained dismissal of borrower’s countersuit for fraud and breach of contract, then won judgment against borrower for the full amount of legal fees incurred in defending the countersuit, then successfully defended dismissal and legal fees award on appeal.
-Edelman v.
-Emigrant Bank Fine Art Finance, LLC, 933 N.Y.S.2d 270 (1st Dep’t 2011);
+- Obtained judgment against defaulted borrower for full amount of outstanding debt, then obtained dismissal of borrower's countersuit for fraud and breach of contract, then won judgment against borrower for the full amount of legal fees incurred in defending the countersuit (as an indemnified cost of "enforcement" of the contract), and then successfully defended dismissal and legal fees award on appeal;

-Mr. Wallison also is an active participant in professional and civic organizations — including New York American Inn of Court, New York City Bar Association, International Bar Association, and Union Internationale des Avocats — and writes and lectures regularly on emerging issues in business law.
+Mr. Wallison also is an active participant in professional and civic organizations — including New York American Inn of Court, New York City Bar Association, International Bar Association — and writes and lectures regularly on emerging issues in business law.
 Recent publications and presentations include:

 - “Cross-border discovery in International Disputes,” presented at the 10th Winter Seminar of Union Internationale des Avocats, February 26, 2015;